-Teresa Kudrik, a history teacher in Voupa, who is also in charge of the little school museum, speaks to her pupils about the glorious and tragic past of their town.
-Together they set out on scientific expeditions in the area, from which they always bring new exhibits for the museum, photographs and stories of people who live here.
-One of their latest finds are two photos of a Jewish boy -Yudel.
-The photographs had been hidden in the attic by the father of Mr Gorbachevsky.
-Judel was his neighbour and a friend, a partner in children’s games.
-He says he couldn’t bring himself to throw these photographs away.
+Teresa Kudrik, a history teacher in Voupa who is also in charge of the small school’s museum, speaks to her pupils about the glorious and tragic past of their town.
+Together they set out on scientific expeditions in the area, from which they always bring new exhibits for the museum, including photographs and stories of people who live here.
+One of their latest finds are two photos of a Jewish boy called Yudel.
+The photographs had been hidden in the attic by the late father of one Mr Gorbachevsky.
+Yudel had been his father’s neighbour and friend, a partner in children’s games.
+He says he couldn’t bring himself to throw the photographs away.

 The photographical documentation of the project can be found here.

-The Albom.pl project was realized by Stowarzyszenie Edukacji Kulturalnej Widok, with financial support from Polish Ministry of Foreign Affairs.
+The Albom.pl project was realised by Stowarzyszenie Edukacji Kulturalnej Widok, with financial support from the Polish Ministry of Foreign Affairs.

 Author: Mikołaj Gliński, 26 February 2015